The buccinator is an important muscle of your oral cavity. It is located between your masseter and the corner of your mouth.

 With the following differential diagnoses, you should bear in mind that these and trigger points are not mutually exclusive.
 That means they can coexist.

 A dental abscess can manifest through pain which is very similar to the pain caused by tensions in the buccinator.

 Temporomandibular joint dysfunction/TMD often shows similar symptoms to those caused by trigger points in this muscle.

 If pain occurs in the jaw, it is often misinterpreted as TMD.
 It is therefore important to consider trigger points.

 But as mentioned before, a TMD and trigger points are NOT mutually exclusive, and can also influence each other.

 TMD can lead to trigger points in the buccinator or masseter, due to the pain it causes.

-Trigger points in these muscles can also result in TMD in the long term, as muscle function is disturbed and muscle tension is altered.
+Trigger points in these muscles can also result in TMD in the long term, as muscle function is disturbed, and muscle tension is altered.

-This is often reflected in articular dysfunction – a disorder concerning the function of a joint, in this case the temporomandibular joint.
+This is often reflected in an articular dysfunction – a disorder concerning the function of a joint, in this case the temporomandibular joint.